CraftsmenLtd/BloodConnect/docs/development/DonorSearch.rst

     Runs when the EventBridge Pipe delivers a change.
 Reads the pipe event into ``DonationRequestInitiatorAttributes`` (``centerHex = h3Res8``
-    plus ``h3Res5``, which is forwarded for consistency with the nearby-posts feed but unused by the donor search itself) and calls ``DonorSearchService.initiateDonorSearchRequest``.
+    plus ``h3Res5``, which is forwarded for consistency with the nearby blood requests feed but unused by the donor search itself) and calls ``DonorSearchService.initiateDonorSearchRequest``.
 Retries on
     transient errors with exponential backoff, up to ``donorSearchMaxInitiatingRetryCount`` attempts.